Teodor92/Project-Company-Life/specification/README.md

         - Express Controllers/Routes layer - this component houses all the express routing logic and exposes a valid REST CRUD API for our front-end to consume.
         - Service Layer - this is the home of all our data storage and validation logic.
 If we want to store something in our database, we should go through here.

     - Data storage - this is the persistent storage for our system.

 - Back-End **[Option 2]** - you could use BAAS like [Firebase](https://firebase.google.com/), [Kinvey](https://www.kinvey.com/)
+- Back-End **[Option 3]** - if you wish to practice only front end skills, it's advisable to use a mock Service Layer to imitate a backend service.

 ## General pointers

 In the authors' opinion, the bellow recommendations may be of use to the developers of this system.

 - It is highly recommended to use Angular Material([https://material.angular.io/](https://material.angular.io/)) components and NOT write everything from scratch.
+Or any other component librabry.
 - The wireframe images are NOT to be taken as 100% accurate - use imagination and common sense.

 ## Challenges

-If you manage to complete the whole project before the deadline, here are some additional challenges:
+If you manage to complete the whole project and want something else to try, here are some additional challenges:

 - Implement 3rd party authentication using Facebook, Tweeter, Github, and Google.
 - Make a new administration for the Job Category and use it to dynamically create job categories.